-In Years 7 & 8 ALL students undertake a minimum of 90 minutes of leadership every week through 3 leadership modules written by TFL Education (First Steps to Leadership, Learning to Lead – Born to Lead, and Learning to Lead – Taking the Lead).
+In Years 7 & 8 ALL students undertake a minimum of 90 minutes of leadership every week through 3 leadership modules written by The Great Schools Trust.
 The programme provides a combination of classroom and activity based lessons delivered in school, and endorsed and certified through TFL Education and the Chartered Management Institute.
 To build confidence in verbal communications, students also undertake a weekly programme of Public Speaking.

 As part of the King’s extended writing programme and our drive on literacy, ALL students complete 5 essays on leadership every year and undertake a weekly home-learning task on a famous leader.
 Every week, and within our House structure, students also have a daily ASPIRE session with their Academic Tutor, which focuses on a particular leadership trait, famous leadership quote and the work of a famous leader (ASPIRE Learning Cycle 1, ASPIRE Learning Cycle 2, ASPIRE Learning Cycle 3, ASPIRE Learning Cycle 4, ASPIRE Learning Cycle 5).